 About Jackie Moore

-More than a counselor, I am a wife, mother of two young adult daughters, sister, daughter, care giver, friend, educator and member of my community filling many roles which compliment each area of my life.
+More than a counselor, I am a wife, mother of two young adult daughters, sister, daughter, caregiver, friend, educator and member of my community filling many roles which compliment each area of my life.
 I am also a Jesus-follower who finds deep satisfaction and security in who I am based upon who He is and what He has done.
-The foundation of my therapeutic approach is found in Christ’s words (John 8:32) “And you will know the truth and the truth will set you free.”
+The foundation of my therapeutic approach is found in Christ’s words (John 8:32) “you will know the truth and the truth will set you free.”
+Through careful joint observation and exploration with gentle curiosity in a safe therapeutic environment, we discover together vulnerable longings, losses, hurts and fears, in addition to protective coping responses that surface naturally in the wake of difficult life experiences with the purpose of revising, repairing and developing together new patterns that support greater freedom and offer healing to relationships previously distressed by destructive cycles of hurt and pain.

-For clients who explicitly request a faith-based approach, I engage accordingly; and I am equally willing to offer secular, research-based approaches without faith inclusion.
+For clients who explicitly request a faith-based approach, I engage accordingly; and I am equally willing to offer research-based approaches without faith inclusion.
 I work with clients where they are in an honoring and respectful way.
 More than the requirements of my ethics codes, my personal core values honor all persons regardless of race, ethnicity, national origin, color, religion, gender identity, sexual orientation, age, political preference, ability or disability, protected veteran status or any other characteristic protected by law.

 Education & Experience: